bakoe/datacanvas/lib/headless-renderer/blender/fastapi-server/README.md

 # **datacanvas** › [Headless Renderers](../../) › [Blender Headless Renderer](../) › FastAPI Server

+This directory contains the source code of a Python/FastAPI-based service for headless rendering of datacanvas scenes/visualizations using Blender.

 ## Setup Instructions

 - Install Python, Pipenv, and Pyenv